 Edited & illustrated by Ana Laya.

-2.Barrio Santa Cruz: This walled area around the city center is ideal to stay if you only have one weekend and you don’t want to miss a thing.
+This walled area around the city center is ideal to stay if you only have one weekend and you don’t want to miss a thing.
 You’ll be really close to everything but as this tiny streets are like a labyrinth you’ll still have the chance to get lost and discover some secret squares, corners and lovely places.
+Visiting the ‘Setas de Sevilla‘ is a must, this is a sculptural wooden structure, highly instagrammable (yes, being instagrammable is now a thing, don’t pretend to be surprised) with an archaeological museum, rooftop walkway & viewpoint.
+It also know as Metropol Parasol and it was designed by Jürgen Mayer.
 Also in this neighborhood there’s the Flamenco Dance Museum, an 18th-century building housing museum detailing flamenco dancing history & culture that also hosts live shows.

-6.Carlos Baena Restaurant: In one word: great.
+In one word: great.
 It’s not a tourist trap, actually while I was there I was the only tourist.
-Their menu is filled with nice traditional yet innovative dishes to be enjoyed at a great price right off Santa Cruz neighborhood.
+Their menu is filled with nice traditional yet innovative dishes to be enjoyed at a great price right off Santa Cruz neighbourhood.
 Off the menu they have an ajoblanco that is an absolute must.